ChicoState/gymbuddy-ux/phaseIII/README.md

 ### Validated Design Choices

-- The onboarding flow and workout filtering experience were well received and did not require major redesign.
+- The overall flow and design choices were well received after we made the major revisions in preparation for the walkthrough.
 - Users expressed satisfaction with the visual layout and found the categories within the settings section intuitive.

 These findings will guide any future iterations of the GymBuddy app, with a continued focus on clarity, accessibility, and user confidence.